-Letters are a valuable tool for communication between children and their incarcerated parents.
+Letters are a valuable tool for communication between children and their prisoner parents.
 Letters to and from children can provide an opportunity to share feelings without fear of judgment or shame.
 Some children can better express their anger and hurt in writing and drawing-clearing the way for a closer relationship in the future.

 Some incarcerated parents can better express their affection and remorse in a letter without the embarrassment they may feel in a personal conversation.

-Saving letters from an ongoing correspondence can be like keeping a journal.
-Children cherish their letters.
-They are tangible and permanent.
-They can be kissed goodnight and tucked into a school bag pocket or a special drawer.
-Rereading a parent's letters over time can give a child the very real experience of a growing relationship.
+Saving the letters from an ongoing correspondence can be like keeping a journal.
+Re-reading a parent's letters over time can give a child a tangible experience of a growing relationship.

 To communicate with a parent by mail, children may need help.
 Most children have difficulty writing letters.
-For children of incarcerated parents letter writing is often complicated by an array of obstacles.
-These obstacles include prison regulations and caregivers who may not want to stay connected to the incarcerated parent.
+For children of prisoners letter writing is often complicated by an array of obstacles.
+These obstacles include prison regulations and caregivers who may not want to stay connected to the inmate parent.
 Also, children's feelings of sadness, abandonment and rage are very difficult to put into words.
 However, when adults work together they can help children cope with these obstacles.